Kristina01111000/Drws_site/README.md

 For next week:
 Finish magazine page?
-Fix links on homepage, benefits page, getting started page Look at forwarded email he sends to podcasts to see if there are any changes i think he should make

-Put the magazine videos onto the youtube
+Fix links on homepage, benefits page, getting started page Put the magazine videos onto the youtube

 7/3

-Virtual visits page?
-Look at podcast email in inbox to see if he should make any changes to get on podcasts, email him any comments

-Write a marketing thing for why they should do the learning program, like a blurb, for a post, an email https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ changes step 4 to the learning program https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ try to get they spacing between the title and the content to not be there, then switch all of it them to be like it, make the title bigger
+Write a marketing thing for why they should do the learning program, like a blurb, for a post, an email

 Look at the "Force From Email" setting enabled in the WP Mail SMTP plugin.
 It makes 4Eins.
 Emails come from a weird email, figure out why the institute emails aren’t working correctly make a virtual visit page like on virtual visit page https://fourelementdoctor.com/book-a-consultation-with-dr-w/